- Finding Authorized Space

 - Permit Display

 Parking permits or passes must be displayed according to the parking regulations or special instructions provided by the Parking Office at the time of issuance.
 A parking permit is not considered valid unless it is displayed correctly on the vehicle.
-The permit's number must be facing the windshield.
+The permit's number must be facing the windshield and be legible from outside the vehicle.

 Stall designation: Parking is permitted only within marked stalls in paved lots.